 Here are a few examples to help you strategize and define your organization’s SMART objectives and Goals :

-- It is true, that defining objectives requires, time, patience and also the complete know-how of how an organization functions but above anything else it needs clarity.
-For example, many organization fail in defining clear objectives and that reflects in many ways.
-But with SMART objectives and method, it is possible to clearly define goals.
+- Defining objectives requires time, patience, and the complete know-how of how an organization functions, but it needs clarity above anything else.
+For example, many organizations need to define clear objectives, which reflects in many ways.
+But with SMART objectives and methods, it is possible to define goals clearly.

-- To avoid all the tragedy previously reported, are you still thinking that this is a waste of time?
+- To avoid all the tragedies previously reported, do you still think this is a waste of time?
 Do you still believe that it is better to postpone it?
 If your answer is NO, congratulations!
-SMART method is easier than you imagined it to be.
+The SMART method is easier than you imagined it to be.

 Learn more: Customer Satisfaction Surveys

-Let us take an example to understand how SMART objectives and SMART goals help save our time.
-Image an organization that works for removing plastic bags and similar waste from the entire city has objectives and goals defined as:
+Let us take an example to understand how SMART objectives and SMART goals help save time.
+Image an organization that works to remove plastic bags and similar waste from the entire city has objectives and goals defined as:

 This goal is a little vague.
 However, if the objective and goal were rewritten as, “As an organization, we aim to clean the city and make it free from any plastic waste in the next two years with the help and support of our volunteers.”

-Second time when the goal and objective were rewritten, it has a certain timeline, specific activity is mentioned, who will be helping the organization is clear and what they want to achieve is quite certain.
+The second time the goal and objective were rewritten, it had a particular timeline, the specific activity was mentioned, who would be helping the organization was clear, and what they wanted to achieve was certain.

-In this manner, people who are associated with the organization know what their tasks are, what is the timeline in which they need to achieve it.
-This helps avoid any confusion and activities go on smoothly without hesitation.
+In this manner, people who are associated with the organization know what their tasks are and what the time-bound in which they need to achieve them.
+This helps avoid any confusion, and activities go on smoothly without hesitation.

 SMART objectives and Goals are an important part of a company’s growth.
-It is essential that the Managers and Directors of Marketing, Sales, Human Resources and many other areas, are fully involved in defining these goals
+The Managers and Directors of Marketing, Sales, Human Resources, and many other areas must be fully involved in defining these goals.

 For all, the growth of the company also implies personal growth.
-The only way to achieve this is by having order, and structure that clearly defines the objectives.
+The only way to achieve this is by having order and structure clearly defining the objectives.